The Best Chocolate Overnight Oats On The Internet

 How to make Chocolate Overnight Oats

-3. Store the oats in an air-tight container or divide the oats amongst jars to split it up into 4 individual continuers.
+2. Divide the oats into 4 individual continuers.
 Let the oats sit in the fridge overnight (at least 4 hours) to set.

 Overhead image of a jar of chocolate oats topped with peanut butter, chocolate chips, and banana slices with a spoon.